 The course/conference must provide a clearly stated curriculum outcome and there must be a documented discussion with the ES/equivalent about the clear need of the proposed leave to meet curriculum requirements.
-A full programme should be provided.
+A full programme should be provided as part of the application.
+Where the international opportunity highlights leisure activities as part of its marketing, funding should be offered only for the educational components of the course/conference.